Neko-Box-Coder/MicroOmni/README.md

 ```

 ### ⚙️ Global Cursor History Settings
-- `OmniNewFileMethod`: Same as previous
+- `MicroOmni.NewFileMethod`: Same as previous
-- `OmniHistoryLineDiff`: Sets how many line difference count as new cursor history.
+- `MicroOmni.HistoryLineDiff`: Sets how many line difference count as new cursor history.
 Defaults to 5
-- `OmniHistoryTimeTravelMulti`: Multiplier to `OmniHistoryLineDiff` when in cursor history
+- `MicroOmni.HistoryTimeTravelMulti`: Multiplier to `OmniHistoryLineDiff` when in cursor history

 ---